So you’ve decided to go camping? It’s a cheap holiday, right? £20 a night for a bit of grass, much cheaper than Airbnb, but is it really?

 You can pick up a very simple cheap 2 pan and 2 lid set for around £10, but we’d suggest spending a bit more and going for a full set for two or four people.

-A [sherpa id=”97334c9e”] that includes bowls, plates, cups and cutlery costs around £30, and a [sherpa id=”593653bb”] will cost around £39.99.
+A cooking set for two people that includes bowls, plates, cups and cutlery costs around £35, and a 4 person cook set will cost around £45.
 It’s worth noting that most of the sets that include plates, cups and cutlery usually only have one pot and one pot lid that can be used as a frying pan, they don’t usually include a kettle but you can pick up a whistling kettle for as little as £6.

 Food Cooling Options